api-search/portal-core/README.md

 # APIs.io API
-This is an API for the APIs.io search engine.
+This is an API developer portal for the APIs.io search engine.